 - Shangri-La Hotels Golden Circle Jade

-Registration of status benefits for supplementary cardholders is handled mostly through the Amex website once you have set up the cardholders on the account.
+Registration of status benefits for additional cardholders is handled mostly through the Amex website once you have set up the cardholders on the account.

-You can also get itemised transaction reports for supplementary cardholders through the Amex website or your statement.
+You can also get itemised transaction reports for additional card members through the Amex website or your statement.

 Amex Offers is a program which provides a statement credit to your account for making an eligible purchase.
 Think of it as an instant cashback offer without having to deal with any paperwork.